 | Long stay or project | 2-3 weeks | 5-10 GB |

-| Remote work with video calls | any | 10 GB or rechargeable |
+| Remote work with video calls | any | 10 GB or reloadable |

-- With Wi-Fi at home, scan the QR from your mobile data settings to install the profile.
+- With WiFi at home, scan the QR from your mobile data settings to install the profile.

 - Upon landing in Monrovia, select it as your data line and activate roaming for that profile.